shooter64738/spinMAN/README.md

 The purpose of this project is to create a spindle managment solution for embedded systems.
 This project was designed to run on the Atmel 328 chip. (generic Arduino)

 Primary principle of operation is to read an input value. (either via serial or analog input).
-When analog input is used the voltage will vary from 0-5 volts, depending on desired speed.
+When analog input is used the voltage will vary from 0-5 volts (PWM), depending on desired speed.
 If serial is used, a value indicating the RPM value of the spindle is sent.
 A 2 channel optical (90 degree offset) encoder should be utilized in your hardware, regardless of the control method used.
 These are available online for $10-$20.
-A quadrature encoder is not needed for this purpose.
-(More on this later)
+This is typically a quadrature encoder, but some refer to them as a 2channel encoder (More on this later)

 When host is refered to, It refers either to a pc, raspberry pi, etc, or the grblRTC project.
 When controller or machine controller is refered to, it refers to grbl genericly.
 Although I believe it would work with any simple embedded soltuion, I only have a grbl controller for testing and development, and because msot other embedded solution copied grbl to being with, I feel like staying with something I am familiar with is teh easiest route.